containers/podman/docs/podman-cp.1.md

 ## DESCRIPTION
 Copies the contents of **src_path** to the **dest_path**.
 You can copy from the containers's filesystem to the local machine or the reverse, from the local filesystem to the container.
+If - is specified for either the SRC_PATH or DEST_PATH, you can also stream a tar archive from STDIN or to STDOUT.

 The CONTAINER can be a running or stopped container.
 The **src_path** or **dest_path** can be a file or directory.